susam/gitpr/README.md

     git checkout -b pr
     git pull https://GITHUB/CONTRIBUTOR/REPO.git TOPIC-BRANCH

-Squash multiple commits in the pull request into one commit (if desired).
-See [*Squash Commits*](#squash-commits) section above for more details.
+If the contributor adds new commits to the pull request later, then run these commands again to pull the new commits.

-After sufficient testing, merge the commits in pull request into the main development branch.
+After sufficient testing, merge the commits in the pull request into the main development branch.

     git checkout master